Establish Your LLP in Texas with Experienced Legal Guidance

 LLPs are similar to general partnerships in their management style.
 Like general partnerships, a LLP can also be “partner managed,” giving each partner equal power when making company decisions.
 Also, unless otherwise provided in the partnership agreement, a partner in a registered limited liability partnership is not individually liable for the errors and omissions of another partner or representative of the partnership.

-Key Provisions for Limited Liability Partnerships Under the BOC
+Essential Legal Provisions for Texas LLPs Under the BOC

 There are a few important provisions the Texas Business Organizations Code (BOC) that outline partners’ rights and dictate how LLPs work.
 These include: